RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #63

+At Shari's I had a bunch of water and a mostly protein breakfast.
+3 eggs, T-bone, and toast with some apple juice and water.
+I had them not butter the toast, and accidentally got a large apple juice and a small water, so next time I'll be clear of that and switch the sizes.
+I had the third egg because I swapped out my hashbrowns since I'm trying to avoid super fried foods as much as possible.
+The steak and eggs and Shari's isn't too oily so I think ultimately it'll work out... it is my guilty pleasure at the end of a 25 minute walk/jog lol... and my muscles need the protein right?
+I don't know how health works lol...

+## #62

+I broke something somewhere, cuz my heal count for the commits are one ahead of my entries... lol.
+So I'm putting two entries there.
+So then after taking a shower I decided to head out to Shari's this morning... a 25 min. walk.
+Note: It was 15 degrees F when I left... damn cold.
+But I'm not going to let the cold stop me from keeping my health.
+So I bundled up my jacket, setup my hood, grabbed my zip gloves, and then headed out.
+Note also, I'm very stubborn and I hate long jeans, so I wore shorts jeans on top of inside shorts. lol... so my poor shins suffered a beating.
+In order to keep them warm...
+I had to stop every 5-10 mins to rub them warm.
+Luckily I have these fancy zip away gloves to easily expose my hands.
+But also I did some jogging on the way and that helped.
+So I'm back to doing minor jogs... not just walking. :) Twas a good call.

 ## #61

 A new day and I'm feeling in a much better mood.
 This morning I got up and